 - Where is camp located and is transportation provided?

 - Does Kamp accommodate children with specific dietary needs or food allergies?

 - How are the final staff hiring decisions made?

 - Do I need references in order to be on Camp Staff?

 What is the Cost of Camp?

-$391.00 per camper, is due at time of registration.
-The $391.00 fee is non-refundable.
-There is an early bird registration discount – if your registration AND payment are received on or before May 15, 2018 the cost is $369.00.
-If you are registering an explorer (camper in 3rd staying just 2 nights) the cost is $195.00.
-The fee includes room and board, a Kamp t-shirt and all activities (other than ropes course*).
-Transportation back to Redeemer on the last day of Kamp is included.
+$475.00 per camper, is due at time of registration.
+Any request for a refund before Kamp will be evaluated on a case by case basis.
+Refunds will be pro-rated based on the date of cancellation and the amount of funds are already spent in anticipation of your chid’s participation in Redeemer Summer Kamp.
+No refunds may be available in the 30 days leading up to Kamp.
+There is an early bird registration discount – if your registration AND payment are received on or before May 15th the cost is $450.00.
+If you are registering an explorer (camper in 3rd staying just 2 nights) the cost is $295.00.
+The fee includes room and board, meals and snacks, a Kamp t-shirt and all activities (other than ropes course*).

 What methods of payment do you accept?